hashicorp/terraform-provider-google/website/docs/r/iap_web_backend_service_iam.html.markdown

 page_title: "Google: google_iap_web_backend_service_iam"
 sidebar_current: "docs-google-iap-web-backend-service-iam"
 description: |-
-  Collection of resources to manage IAM policy for IapWebBackendService
+  Collection of resources to manage IAM policy for Identity-Aware Proxy WebBackendService
 ---

-# IAM policy for IapWebBackendService
+# IAM policy for Identity-Aware Proxy WebBackendService
-Three different resources help you manage your IAM policy for Iap WebBackendService.
+Three different resources help you manage your IAM policy for Identity-Aware Proxy WebBackendService.
 Each of these resources serves a different use case:

 * `google_iap_web_backend_service_iam_policy`: Authoritative.
 Sets the IAM policy for the webbackendservice and replaces any existing policy already attached.
 * `google_iap_web_backend_service_iam_binding`: Authoritative for a given role.
 Updates the IAM policy to grant a role to a list of members.
 Other roles within the IAM policy for the webbackendservice are preserved.